If you have an AR-15…what’s the furthest distance you’ve shot with it? How big was the target? Paper target or steel?

 Looking for more tips & tricks from someone who really knows their precision shooting?
 Check out the Long Range Shooting Handbook.

-Any of these guns, or other rifles that have the characteristics described will give you a good start.
-Which one will you choose?
 And don’t forget…a precision AR-15 is only as good as its mount and scope…so check out our Best AR-15 Optics guide.